Year Joined MKLM: 2017

 Country: South Sudan

 South Sudan became the newest country in the world in 2011.
 However it has been crippled with inter-tribal and intra-ethnic violence and conflicts throughout the country for the past 50 years.
 Entire generations of children are growing up in this toxic environment.
-Holy Trinity Peace Village is attempting to mediate, diminish and eliminate this culture of revenge and help people to be united in love and respect.
-All programs are designed to move people away from violence and toward more reconciliation and settlement of disagreements in a nonviolent manner.
+My witness displays another way through reflection on the life of Jesus.

 Gabe’s inspiration in life has always been an uncle who was a Franciscan T.O.R. priest and served for 33 years in India and Brazil.
 Gabe was well aware of Maryknoll Lay Missioners over the years, and so he reached out to its director of missions, Marj Humphrey, about joining.
-At the time, Maryknoll Lay Missioners was not in South Sudan, but Gabe was very interested in working there, so Maryknoll Lay Missioners made it possible.
 Having already served in Africa over 10 years, he has now returned to South Sudan as a long-term Maryknoll lay missioner.
-There is also one Maryknoll priest in the north of the country working in a Protection of Civilians Camp in Malakal.

 After his return to the U.S. in 2010, he served for seven years as the coordinator of religious education at St. Stephen Parish in Stevens Point, Wisconsin.
 In the summer of 2016, he volunteered as professor in South Sudan at the Solidarity Teacher Training College in Yambio.
 The following year he returned to serve there with Maryknoll Lay Missioners for 18 months before being transferred to Juba in August 2019 to serve as Project Officer for Solidarity.
 Since October 2020 he has been working in the remote project of Holy Trinity Peace Village Kuron, Eastern Equatoria of South Sudan.